source-academy/tools/demo-assessments/README.rst

 Development
 ===========
+**On the command** ``make run`` **the docker image makes a copy of your local cs1101s repository and treats it as if it was the canonical master branch of the cs1101s repository.** This means that any changes made after the ``make run`` command will not be reflected in the docker container.
+You will have to kill the container and instantiate a new one in order to to see any new changes to your local cs1101s repository since the last ``make run`` command.

 cadet_ and `cadet-frontend`_ developers may wish to use this image to test their changes.
 In that case, add the following line in the Dockerfile, after the ``git clone`` step (and after the ``WORKDIR`` has been set correctly) of the relevant